 • Entries are the individual filter rules inside a list.

 Packagist.org's first production use of this is integration with Aikido's malware feed, as implemented in composer/packagist#1681.
-When a package version is flagged as malware on Packagist, the metadata file served for that package grows a filter block:
+When a package version is flagged as malware on Packagist, the metadata file served for that package grows a filter block under the well-known list name malware:

 {